andreasphil/js-inverted-index/README.md

 Lightweight index search for Deno and browsers with no runtime dependencies.

+> ⚠️ I originally implemented this as an exercise for [Stargaze](https://github.com/andreasphil/stargaze).
+It does what I needed it to at the time, but it's by no means feature complete or convenient to use.
+You'll probably want to try [js-search](https://github.com/bvaughn/js-search) instead.

 ## Installation

 ```
 npm i github:andreasphil/js-inverted-index
 ```

-## Limitations

-I originally implemented this as an exercise for [Stargaze](https://github.com/andreasphil/stargaze).
-It does what I needed it to at the time, but it's by no means feature complete or convenient to use.
-You'll probably want to try [js-search](https://github.com/bvaughn/js-search) instead.

 ## Basic usage